 - 1. This Plan supports the use of Resource Lands for forestry-related uses where appropriately zoned.
 In addition, the Plan supports the use of Resource Lands for recreational activities (such as hiking trails), where such uses do not contribute to the degradation of the natural environment and are permitted by the landowner. - 2.
-The Regional District shall coordinate with the Ministry of Forests, Lands and Natural Resource Operations and commercial forest companies to develop public access to private logging roads and trails during non-operational periods, except in times of high or extreme fire hazard or active logging.
+Forests are recognized for their role in carbon sequestration which is an important component of climate change mitigation.